biolDataScience/biolDataScience.github.io/content/read/basics.md

 ---

-- Complete the [Programming Basics](https://rstudio.cloud/learn/primers/1.2) Primer on RStudio Cloud.
+- Explore some of the basic concepts listed in the [Posit recipes page](https://posit.cloud/learn/recipes)

 ### Reading